aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

 1. the Prometheus Receiver, which is designed to be a drop-in replacement for a Prometheus Server and is capable of scraping metrics from microservices instrumented with the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/);

-1. the Prometheus Remote Write Exporter, which employs the remote write features and send metrics to AMG for long term storage;
+1. the Prometheus Remote Write Exporter, which employs the remote write features and send metrics to AMP for long term storage;

 1. the Sigv4 Authentication Extension, which enables ADOT pods to authenticate to AWS services.

 Follow steps below to complete the ADOT package installation:

 1. Update the following config file.
 Review comments carefully and replace everything that is wrapped with a `<>` tag.
 Note this configuration aims to mimic the Prometheus community helm chart.
 A user can tailor the scrap targets further by modifying the receiver section below.
-Refer to [ADOT package spec]({{< relref "../../../reference/packagespec/adot" >}}) for additional explanation of each section.
+Refer to [ADOT package spec]({{< relref "../../../reference/packagespec/adot" >}}) for additional explanations of each section.

     <details>
       <summary>Click to expand ADOT package config</summary>